heyqbnk/mini-apps-template/README.md

 and press `Trust certificate`.
 Then, you can use this address in settings of your application, sections for `vk.com` and `m.vk.com`.

-## Starting project on native application
+## Starting project in native application

 There is a problem launching project in native application.
 Guide from previous section will not work due to WebView works the other way.
 To get correct